Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 A statement cursor is based on a SQL SELECT

-statement.
-A full example might look like this:
+).
+An example might look like this:

 create table xy_table(x integer, y integer);